sfxnnwaiwu/loginPage/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Default Admin Information

+email: daniel.desmond@reqres.in
+password: loveme.

+What I was able to do:

+1) I created a db using firestore and connected same to the application

+2) I am able to successfully perform CRUD operation on users data in the db

+3) I created the login and signup pages

+4) I implemented the logic to handle the routing, and validations

+ISSUE Encountered

+Deployment to Netlify was not successful

+The App can be run using ng serve or npm run start